Home: This page battery pack design

 If a cell is already shorted and a high current charger is connected it could also cause the electrolyte to boil.

 Still very rare, but more common are hydrogen explosions.
-Hydrogen is only generated when the battery is overcharged, and this is only when the charge voltage across a cell is above what they call the "gassing voltage."
+Hydrogen is only generated when the battery is overcharged, and this is only when the charge voltage across a cell is above what they call the " gassing voltage ."
 Hydrogen cannot be generated if the voltage is lower than the gassing voltage.
-This is temperature dependent (see the link above), but at room temperature it is 14.34V for a 12 volt cell.
-There is a possibility for a tiny bit of hydrogen generated at the end of charge because the 6 cells are jockying for the last bit of charge.
+This is temperature dependent (see the gassing voltage link), but at room temperature it is 14.34V for a 12 volt cell.
+There is a possibility for a tiny bit of hydrogen generated at the end of charge because the 6 cells are jockeying for the last bit of charge.
 A weaker cell will charge last, and since it has lower resistance the voltage across it will be lower than across the other cells, which have stopped charging.
 This causes higher voltage to appear across the full cells, and this higher voltage can sometimes be above the gassing voltage.
 This gas is often recombined, especially in sealed lead acid batteries, but sometimes it can escape, especially in flooded lead acid batteries.

 Charge in a well ventilated area.